mciocchi/atomic_d6/README.md

 ### **4 - Olympian (Pinnacle of Human Ability)**

-- The highest **human** level of skill, with **only about one person per country** reaching this tier.
+The highest **human** level of skill, with only about one person per six hundred thousand reaching this tier.
+Odds of meeting someone at an Olympian level of skill are about the same as rolling 10D6 and receiving ten sixes.

+For example:
+- Performing brain surgery in the back of a truck taking evasive action through a combat zone.
-- Example: Commanding multiple armies to win a world war single-handedly, creating a flawless AI system.
+- Commanding multiple armies to win a world war single-handedly, creating a flawless AI system.

 ### **5 - Demigod (Superhuman Abilities)**